MansiRK/VidTube/README.md

-# Youtube-Clone
+# VidTube
-A clone of YouTube App using React
+A website with similar UI as YouTube.
+Made using React and Styled Components.

 # Getting Started with Create React App